daandouwe/perceptron-dependency-parser/README.md

 ```

 ## TODO
+- [ ] Make a new class `DependencyParser` and remove parsing specific methods from `Perceptron` to there.
 - [ ] Predict labels.
 Maybe a second perceptron altogether for that?
 - [X] Make integration with Universal Dependencies easier.
 (Now only using conllx format)
 - [X] Make data loading less name-dependent.